 1.1.4 FGCS Background

-FGCS are one array of services for Child welfare interventions offering a safe and protective structured living environment for eligible Foster Care Children who are considered unable to live in a Family situation due to social, emotional, or physical disabilities but are able to interact in a community environment with varying degrees of supervision.
-Children are adjudicated either for having committed a Delinquent act (Delinquent) or as a Child In Need of Assistance (CINA) and court-ordered to this State-licensed Out-of-Home care provided in licensed facilities 24 hours a day and seven days per week offering room, board, and age appropriate and transitional child welfare services.
+FGCS are one array of services for Child welfare interventions offering a safe and protective structured living environment for eligible Foster Care Children who are considered unable to live in a Family situation due to social or emotional needs, or but are able to interact in a community environment with varying degrees of supervision.
+Children are adjudicated either for having committed a Delinquent act (Delinquent) or as a Child In Need of Assistance (CINA) and court-ordered to State-licensed Out-of-Home care provided in licensed facilities 24 hours a day and seven days per week offering room, board, and age appropriate and transitional child welfare services.

 FGCS services are intensive and aimed at Child development, stabilizing behaviors, and acquisition of life skills.
 As the FGCS becomes a temporary “home” for the Child, Contractors are responsible for making the FGCS environment welcoming and nurturing, promoting safety, and mitigating the trauma of Out-of-Home Placement.
-Contractors should be aware of these goals as staff are hired and trained to work with the Child in FGCS.
+Contractors shall be aware of these goals as staff are hired and trained to work with the Child in FGCS.
 The Agency’s goals of reducing length of stay, returns to FGCS, Recidivism, and delinquency and increase discharge to a Family-Like Setting are reflected in the performance measures.
 FGCS Contractors are expected to engage in active planning for Reintegration from the time of the Child’s entrance into FGCS.

 In SFY16, there were the following number of unduplicated Children in Foster Group Care.
 Table 6 provides this background information.